 Curriculum – M.S. in Engineering Management

 The online Master of Science in engineering management program is designed to equip students with the skills they need to work in and lead technical organizations and projects.
-It comprises 36 required credit hours, of which 24 are the same core requirements as for the M.S. in systems engineering, and the remaining 12 focus on the area of specialization.
+Each course is three credits, comprising 36 total required credit hours.

 To learn more about GW’s online Master of Science in engineering programs and download a free brochure, fill out the fields below.
 If you have any additional questions, please call (877) 221-9868 to speak to an admissions counselor.